8e7an/dotvim/NOTES.md

 the opening file(s): Use :25 to jump to line 25.
 Use `:diffthis` when opening multiple files to run `:diffthis` on the first 4 files.

+### CSS Color

+*Something to look into if I style in Vim and want to see the colours there.*

 ### How to Write a Vim Plugin

 --TODO--

 ## Variables